First Sale Valuation

 The technique may provide importers with substantial duty savings.
 By means of example, assume a hypothetical importer of dutiable goods (perhaps apparel, footwear, bags, or food).
 The importer's largest foreign supplier ships a total of $5 million in goods which are subjected to a 15% duty rate.
 This results in an annual liability of $750,000 in customs duties.
 The importer implements a first sale program and realizes a reduction in its duty liabilities of approximately 20% - an annual duty savings of $150,000 per year.
 Thus, over 5 years, the importer saves $750,000 in import duties (which would otherwise have been paid to the government).
 Over a decade, the hypothetical savings would compound to over $1.5 million.

 Due to the large potential savings (and commensurate compliance risk) first sale valuation requires careful and experienced planning to ensure all legal requirements are satisfied.
-An incorrectly implemented first sale program can expose an importer to significant liability.
+An incorrectly implemented first sale program can result in massive duty exposures, that are magnified by the potential interest, civil penalties, and the legal costs of defense.
 Experienced, implementation and rigorous auditing procedures are the hallmarks of a successful first sale implementation.
-Should you have further questions about our first sale auditing or implementations, please feel free to contact Matt Nakachi.